PEPPERcula/EndlessHostRoles/README.md

 ## Want to become a beta tester?

 Join our Discord server and download the latest test build from the #test-builds channel.
-You do **NOT** need to pay, boost the server, donate, be a VIP, contributor or anything like that.
+You do **NOT** need to pay, boost the server, donate, be a VIP, Contributor or anything like that.
 In this mod and its discord server, everything is free.
 We don't want your money, we want your feedback.
 You can also report bugs and suggest features in the #bug-reports and #suggestions channels.